webtranslateit/webtranslateit/readme.md

 ## Exit codes

-Since version 1.4.0 `wti` returns exit codes on failure.
+`wti` returns exit codes on failure.
 The exit code is `0` if the command executed successfully and `1` if the command executed but encountered at least one error.
 This is useful to act upon errors if you use `wti` to pull files in an automated build process.

 ``` zsh
 ~/code/webtranslateit.com[master]% wti pull